jessepav/libgdx-wiki-old/Interfacing-with-platform-specific-code.md

 }
 ```

-In each [[starter class | Starter classes & configuration]] we then simply instantiate `MyGame`, passing the corresponding Leaderboard implementation as an argument, e.g., on the desktop:
+In each [[starter class | Starter classes and configuration]] we then simply instantiate `MyGame`, passing the corresponding Leaderboard implementation as an argument, e.g., on the desktop:

 ```java
 public static void main(String[] argv) {